novichkov-lab/fama/README.md

 The second configuration file, project ini file, keeps parameters of analyzed metagenomic dataset.
 So, there should be separate project files for each dataset.
 Project file contains Default section followed by sample sections.
-The Default section can be copied from the py/project.ini file, and only three paramters are normally would be edited:
+The Default section can be copied from the project.ini.sample file, and only three paramters are normally would be edited:
 * threads
 * project_name
 * collection